The Rhetoric of Hitler's "Battle": Common enemy

 One trope is the idea of the common enemy.
 Without an enemy with a mindless determination to destroy everything good and beautiful, all states struggle with the economic and social problems of unemployment and poverty.
-The idea of a common enemy is thus a symbol of the evil against which people must unite, and it distracts the people from politically-inconvenient issues by relating all evils to the common rhetorical enemy.
+The idea of a common enemy is thus a symbol of the evil against which people must unite, and it distracts the people from politically inconvenient issues by relating all evils to the common rhetorical enemy.
 According to Burke, that creates an antithesis.
 We are born separate individuals and divided by class or other criteria and so identification is a compensation to division.
 (Burke, 1969, p.
 22).
 He sees that human need to identify with or belong to a group as providing a rich resource for those interested in joining us or, more importantly, persuading us.
 To promote social cohesion, antithesis makes a simple balancing statement, "We do this" but "They do that".
-The symmetry creates an expression of conjoined opposites, which stigmatises the latter and encourages the former to cohere by doing only "this".
-At first, the enemy may be local politicians or other voices that might criticise the protagonist's actions.
+The symmetry creates an expression of conjoined opposites, which stigmatizes the latter and encourages the former to cohere by doing only "this".
+At first, the enemy may be local politicians or other voices that might criticize the protagonist's actions.
 Then, all opposing voices are seen as antithetical to unity: without a united voice, the outside enemies will gain the upper hand.
 If the nation goes to war, fascism requires everybody in society and every aspect of society to be involved in the war effort and machine and so the society fights as one organism under the leader.

 Geographical materialization

 All roads lead to Rome.
 In Ancient Rome, that was literally and metaphorically true.
-All roads radiate from the capital of the Roman Empire, and all tribute and authority were owed to the Emperors.
+All roads radiate from the capital of the Roman Empire, and all tribute and authority were owed to the emperors.
 That is a form of cognitive mapping, which associates inspiring ideology and strong leadership with a particular location.
 Hence, Hitler promoted Munich as the place to which all roads must lead, with geography materializing the ideology of fascism.